 Fundamentals Sequence.
-Students register for the final three quarters of their Fundamentals Sequence (BIOS 20180s or 20190s) in the major, or for the three-quarter AP 5 Fundamentals Sequence if they have a 5 on the AP biology test.
+Students register for an additional three quarters of Biology Fundamentals courses, selected from BIOS 20180s or BIOS 20190s, or for the three-quarter AP 5 Fundamentals sequence if they have a score of 5 on the AP biology test.